 It seems so simple and you've done it many times before.
 You have a Microsoft Access ACCDB database (from MS Access 2007, 2010 or 2013) and want to save it (convert it) to a Microsoft Access MDB format database so it can be used by MS Access 2003 or earlier:

 Unfortunately, when you try this in Microsoft Access 2007, this error message appears:

 It turns out this error can still occur even if you didn't add new ACCDB features.
 What's going on?

 It wasn't easy figuring out the cause of the problem.
 Fortunately, the solution is very simple.

 From MS Access 2007, manually delete the MsysResources table, then save the ACCDB as an MDB.

-If you're in MS Access 2010 or 2013, you can simply save the ACCDB as an MDB because Access 2010 or later removes the table automatically in the conversion process.
+If you're in MS Access 2010, 2013 or 2016, you can simply save the ACCDB as an MDB because Access 2010 or later removes the table automatically in the conversion process.

 Hope this helps.
 Good luck!